rubino25/RatOS/site/docs/configuration/macros.md

 # Configuring RatOS Macros

-RatOS comes with a bunch of flexible predefined macro's that can be customized via variables.
+RatOS comes with a bunch of flexible predefined macro's that can be customized via variables and macro hooks.

+## Variables

 In your printer.cfg at the bottom of the Macro's section, you'll notice this:

 ```properties title="printer.cfg"
 ##########################################